 Affordable Housing

 The 204th Convention of the Episcopal Diocese of North Carolina created a Bishop’s Committee on Affordable Housing.
-The Committee recently produced a curriculum and a guidebook to showcase successful housing programs in the Diocese and to suggest ways for all to get involved.
+The Committee has produced a curriculum and a guidebook to showcase successful housing programs in the Diocese and to suggest ways for all to get involved.

 Download the affordable housing guidebook